henkelmax/simple-voice-chat/macos/readme.md

 ### Troubleshooting Problems

-If the launcher doesn't ask for Microphone access after patching it in the GUI, run the following command in a Terminal window:
+If the launcher doesn't ask for Microphone access after patching it in the GUI, run the following command in a terminal window:
 `codesign --force --deep --sign - <your-application>` where `<your-application>` is the path to your launcher.

 If there is a popup `Minecraft wants to use your confidential information stored in "mojangTokenService" in your keychain`, enter the password of your Mac and click on `Always Allow`.
 If the popup still constantly pops up, restart your computer and try again.

+If patching your launcher fails with the error `xcrun: error: invalid active developer path`, run the command `sudo xcode-select --install` in your terminal.

 ### Are there any alternatives to this?